Let’s keep working together to stay safe

 Growing up in South Africa, from a young age I have always loved having dogs to care for and I have always wanted to pursue a career in veterinary nursing.
 I started at Companion Care Vets Fareham Park Gate as part of the reception team where I soon took on the role of veterinary care assistant.

-Dogs and horses have always been a part of my family and I am keen to pursue my career working with small animals.
-I plan to start my veterinary nursing course in 2018 where I can start my journey to becoming a registered veterinary nurse.
+Dogs and horses have always been a part of my family and I was keen to pursue my career working with small animals.
+I started my veterinary nursing course in 2018 and completed my journey, becoming a registered veterinary nurse in 2021.

 Outside of work I enjoy outdoor activities such as horse riding and water sports.